Auf dem Stuhl

 About

-The juxtaposition of these uncanny design derivatives with heterotopic landscapes becomes, in itself, a parody and critique of modern design language.
+The continuous juxtaposition of defunctionalized design derivatives with heterotopic landscapes becomes, in itself, a quiet parody and critique of modern design language.

 Q&A